Tier 1: Foundational (a gap here is a significant review finding)

 - Broker sign-off.
 The rep who made the call signs that they personally reviewed the data.

 The checklist is the easy part.
-The hard part is producing the record years later, in deposition, in front of a jury, with a hash chain that proves it was created at the moment of tender — not reconstructed after the crash.
-DOTScreener runs every item above against live FMCSA data, captures a timestamped snapshot, collects the attestation through a cross-device portal, and produces a tamper-evident SHA-256-chained audit log.
-That is the file your defense counsel wants when the demand letter arrives.
+The hard part is producing a contemporaneous record that shows what was reviewed and when.
+DOTScreener runs every item above against live FMCSA data, captures a timestamped snapshot, collects the carrier's attestation through a cross-device portal, and produces a tamper-evident, cryptographically linked audit log — all generated automatically at the moment of screening.